fades-devs/booking-system/README.md

 ## Future Roadmap
 Here are the next steps planned for this application:
 * Implement further client-side and server-side user input validation.
+* Frontend Decoupling: Separate the user interfaces (a Client Portal and a Partner Portal).
+This will enhance security, improve the user experience and improve page load performance.
 * Add advanced search filters (e.g., strict availability dates).
 * Separate infrastructure into distinct `Development` and `Production` environments via Terraform workspaces.
 * Enhance Stripe webhook integration to automatically process `completed` and `cancelled` payment events asynchronously.